CloudLabs-MOC/DP-600-Implementing-Analytics-Solutions-Using-Microsoft-Fabric/Instructions/Labs/07-Enforce-semantic-model-security.md

 - Validate roles
 - Map security principals to dataset roles

-## You have successfully completed this lab, please proceed with the upcoming modules.
+## Congratulations you have successfully completed this lab.